Scaled Relative Graphs for Nonmonotone Operators with Applications in Circuit Theory: Scaled relative graphs

 By considering all different pairs, the scaled relative graph of operators and operator classes can be constructed as follows. \begin{definition} The SRG of an operator $A$ is defined as

 and the SRG of an operator class $\operatorclass{A}$ is defined as

-\end{definition} By construction, the SRG thus provides a visualization of the incremental gain and phase of all input-output pairs of an operator (or an operator class).
-However, the real power of the SRG shines through for SRG-full classes. \begin{definition} An operator class $\operatorclass{A}$ is SRG-full if
+\end{definition} By construction, the SRG provides a visualization of the incremental gain and phase of all input-output pairs of an operator (or an operator class).
+Note that such a visualization is similar to the Nyquist diagram of a linear time-invariant (LTI) transfer function.
+In fact, the SRG of a stable LTI transfer function is the convex hull of its Nyquist diagram, under the Beltrami-Klein mapping \cite[Thm.\ 4]{chaffey2023graphical}.
+For more details on this connection, we refer the interested reader to \cite{chaffey2021scaled,pates2021scaled}.

+The main focus of this paper is on SRG-full operator classes, defined as follows. \begin{definition} An operator class $\operatorclass{A}$ is SRG-full if

-\end{definition} In essence, a class is SRG-full if membership of an operator to that class is equivalent to the geometric containment of its SRG.
-In this paper, we will focus on SRG-full classes defined by a nonnegatively homogeneous function $h$, i.e., a function for which $h(\eta a,\eta b,\eta c) = \eta h(a,b,c)$ for all $\eta \geq 0$. \begin{proposition} ( \cite[Thm.
-2]{ryu2021Scaled}) An operator class $\operatorclass{A}$ is SRG-full if there is a nonnegatively homogeneous function $h : \mathbb{R}^3 \to \mathbb{R}$ such that
+\end{definition} In essence, a class is SRG-full if membership of an operator to that class is equivalent to the geometric containment of its SRG, enabling class membership to be verified graphically.
+In particular, we will focus on SRG-full classes defined by a nonnegatively homogeneous function $h$, i.e., a function for which $h(\eta a,\eta b,\eta c) = \eta h(a,b,c)$ for all $\eta \geq 0$. \begin{proposition} ( \cite[Thm.\ 2]{ryu2022scaled}) An operator class $\operatorclass{A}$ is SRG-full if there is a nonnegatively homogeneous function $h : \mathbb{R}^3 \to \mathbb{R}$ such that

-\end{proposition} Notable examples of such operator classes include the classes of (hypo)monotone, co(hypo)monotone, Lipschitz, and averaged operators \cite{ryu2021Scaled}.
+\end{proposition} Notable examples of such operator classes include the classes of (hypo)monotone, co(hypo)monotone, Lipschitz, and averaged operators \cite{ryu2022scaled}.